- DOB3 Jul 1994

 After earning his Saints debut in 2013, Collins made himself a regular in the 2013/14 season, featuring in 13 games that term as well as the historic Premiership semi-final win over Leicester Tigers.

-Featuring for the Wanderers in the 2016/17 and 2017/18 campaigns, Collins collected back-to-back titles as well as helping the side to the third-longest winning streak in Premiership Rugby A League history.
+The winger was named the LV= Breakthrough Player of the Season for his standout performances in the following campaign before featuring for the Wanderers in both the 2016/17 and 2017/18 campaigns where Collins collected back-to-back titles as well as helping the side to the third-longest winning streak in Premiership Rugby A League history.